aikonrad/test-legal/README.md

-# Mualapka – Legal Documents
+# Test – Legal Documents

 This repository contains the official Privacy Policy and Terms of Service for the **Test** mobile application in multiple languages.